kako0507/themeparks/README.md

 First, install the caching system you wish to use with node-cache-manager.
 For example, the below uses file-system caching (Redis/Mongo or the alike recommended).
 For this example, you can install the filesystem cacher with ```npm install cache-manager-fs-binary --save```.

-To do so, populate the Themeparks.Settings.Cache variables before using the library.
+To do so, populate the Themeparks.settings.cache variables before using the library.

     // include the Themeparks library
-    var Themeparks = require("themeparks");
+    const Themeparks = require('themeparks');

     // initialise caching (see https://github.com/BryanDonovan/node-cache-manager)
-    var cacheManager = require('cache-manager');
+    const cacheManager = require('cache-manager');
-    Themeparks.Settings.Cache = cacheManager.caching({
+    Themeparks.settings.cache = cacheManager.caching({
         store: require('cache-manager-fs-binary'),
         options: {
             reviveBuffers: false,